 - You are welcome to use restrooms in the sit-down pizzerias we visit at the beginning and end of the tour.

 - Are cameras allowed on the tour?

 - Yes to the thousandth degree!
 Pizza pictures are usually worth framing because everyone is always smiling in them.
-We even have a Facebook page where you can share your photos with other pizza pals.
+We encourage you to share your pizza photos on Facebook, Instagram or any other social media platform.

 - Do I need to bring anything on the tour?

 - It is highly recommended that you bring a refillable container for water.
 We discourage the use of bottled water because of its negative impact on the environment, plus New York tap water is tasty!

 - Should I eat before taking this tour?

 - It's always a good idea to start your digestive engine before the tour begins.